ppy/osu-wiki/news/2023/2023-02-24-project-loved-february-2023.md

 [![](/wiki/shared/news/2023-02-24-project-loved-february-2023/1287168.jpg)](https://osu.ppy.sh/community/forums/topics/1725955)

-[Various Artists - LN Practice Pack 1](https://osu.ppy.sh/beatmapsets/1287168#mania) by ::Kim\1GodSSI::{ user=2218047 }\
+[Various Artists - LN Practice Pack 1](https://osu.ppy.sh/beatmapsets/1287168#mania) by ::Kim_GodSSI::{ user=2218047 }\
 100 – 240.01 BPM, 4:30 | 6.62★ – 10.45★\
 *description written by ::-NoName-::{ user=10400730 }*

-::Kim\1GodSSI::{ user=2218047 } has not seen a Loved nomination since December 2021.
+::Kim_GodSSI::{ user=2218047 } has not seen a Loved nomination since December 2021.
 We welcome him back to the voting stage with one of his LN Practice sets.

 *LN Practice Pack 1* is one of a few sets of charts Kim_GodSSI created in order to help people practice inverse long notes.
 There are not many 7K charts in the Loved category (or with leaderboards in general) solely dedicated to this skill.
 It is said that inverse LN (also known as full LN) is the building block of all LN skillsets in general.
 If you learn how to play inverse well, you will be able to master all other LN skillsets as well.